-Our Labels: The other items that cause us to lose our focus, to validate the situation as having control over us, are a set of words.
+Our Labels: The other items that cause us to lose our focus are the labels we use.
+Our words can reaffirm the belief that a particular situation has control over us.
 These words are: Shoulda, Woulda, Coulda, Wish, If, Might, Maybe, Always, Never, Can’t Don’t, Won’t.
 These are self-defeating words.
-They cause the focus to be on the past, on extreme thinking, or a focus on an attempt to control the future.
+They divert focus to the past, black-and-white thinking, and the future.
+This language leads us to lament the past and worry about controlling the future.
 These words attempt to change an outcome.
 What happens in a marriage when someone says, “I knew I shoulda listened to mama and not marry you!”
-This statement is based on an attempt to change the outcome.
-That person may not like what their mate is doing right now.
-Now, they believe that they ‘should’ve’ seen it when they first got married.
-This is crazy!
-We only know what we know at the time that we know it.
-We can’t know more than we know at the time of knowing it.
+This statement is based on a wish to change the outcome.
+That person may not like what their mate is doing right now, and they foolishly believe that they ‘should’ve’ seen it when they first got married.
+This thought/belief is crazy!
+We only know what we know at the time, and we do our best to use it.
+Life only grants us that unique knowledge through our experience.
 I often wish I knew ‘then’ what I know ‘now’.
-Don’t we all?
-We can’t know then what we know now.
+But don’t we all?
 These extreme words help us to focus on things we can’t control or ever change.
 This is the classic definition of stress: An attempt to control something you can’t or was never meant to.
 You got your guy now; deal with it!
-Mama didn’t even know about him.
+Mama didn’t even know about him then.

 Interpretative Language: Our language, or self-talk, determines many things about us.
-Our language determines what we like, where we go, the decisions We make, the partner we choose, and what we will or won’t allow in our lives.
+Our language determines what we like, where we go, the decisions we make, the partners we choose, and what we will or won’t allow in our lives.
 We make decisions about our self-worth based on what we tell ourselves.
+When you were young, your parents may have instilled many things in your personality and life.
+These things, as you grow older, show up in your regular life and influence your decision-making.
+Sometimes, negative events, such as betrayal, abandonment, or trauma, happen to you when you are young and vulnerable.
+All of these things can alter your view of life, trust, and relationships.
+Gabor Mate is an addiction expert, speaker, and author who says that trauma is not what happened to us; it’s what happens inside you as a result of what happened to you.”
+It’s also important how we make sense of what happens to us in our lives and language is our best bet to accomplish that well.

-Your parents may have imparted many things in your life, which shows in how you live and influences your decision-making.
-If you have negative items that have happened in your life, such as betrayal, abandonment, or trauma, your view of life, trust, and relationships has all been altered.
-The language We have is often based on our beliefs about ourselves.
-If we believe we are ‘Not good enough,’ this is how we will walk in life, and this is the language that will be used to justify this belief.
-These are not just thoughts but beliefs.
-We don’t live life based on what we think; we live life based on what we believe.
+The language we have is often based on our beliefs about ourselves.
+If we believe we are ‘Not good enough,’ this is how we will walk in life, and this is the language that we will use to keep reaffirming the belief.
+What we continuously think eventually turns into a core belief.
+I’d like to remind you that we don’t live a life based on what we think; we live a life based on what we believe.
 If our internal monologue tells us that we are a ‘monster’, our language will dictate this.
-This language, in turn, will cause an emotional reaction such as anxiety, sadness, anger, etc. It is the language that can intensify emotional reactions.
-If someone believes that they are not safe, their language will do its best to ensure that their belief is ‘believable’.
-Believable is not the same as being true.
-A lie can be believable.
+This language, in turn, will cause an emotional reaction such as anxiety, sadness, anger, etc. The language with which we interpret our experiences can intensify emotional reactions.
+If someone believes that they are not safe, their language will do its best to ensure that their belief is somehow believable.
+However, being believable is not the same as being true.
+We even make a lie believable if we twist our words enough.